Author: Cate Boyd

 Plantago Ovata (Psyllium Husk): Benefits, Uses, Science and FAQs

 What Is Plantago Ovata?
-Plantago ovata is a flowering plant best known as the natural source of psyllium husk, one of the world’s most widely used dietary fibres.
-Native to India, Pakistan and parts of the Middle East, the plant produces small seeds surrounded by a fibre-rich outer coating known as psyllium husk.
-When mixed…
+Plantago ovata is the plant that produces psyllium husk, one of the world’s most widely researched sources of soluble dietary fibre.
+Native to India, Pakistan and parts of the Middle East, its tiny seeds are surrounded by a fibre-rich outer layer that has been used for centuries to support digestive health…